-What is Life Insurance?
+What Is Life Insurance?

 Life insurance is a contract between an individual and an insurance company, where an individual pays into a policy in return for a lump sum payment upon death.
-Most individuals purchase life insurance to leave money behind to loved ones after death, often to cover any outstanding debt or expected income loss.
+Most individuals purchase life insurance to leave money behind to loved ones after death, often to cover any outstanding debts or expected income loss.

-Do I need Life insurance?
+Do I Need Life Insurance?

-What is Final Expense life insurance?
+What Is Final Expense Life Insurance?

 Final Expense life insurance is a permanent but small whole life insurance policy used to meet any funeral expenses or outstanding debts at the time of burial.
 Usually, Final Expense policies offer benefit amounts between $5,000 - $50,000, in $1,000 increments.
 Final Expense is the most affordable life insurance for those that are 65 and older.

-Why Do I need Final Expense life insurance?
+Why Do I Need Final Expense Life Insurance?

 Short answer - Yes!
 There are many types of final expense policies, some even guaranteed issue; but all carriers will offer the policy at different rates based on your health.
 In most cases, clients who are not in the best health will qualify for what is called a “graded” policy.
-Graded policies will remit the premiums paid into the policy if the beneficiary passes away within the first two years, but will pay out the full benefit after the first two years.
+Graded policies will refund the premiums paid into the policy if the beneficiary passes away within the first two years, but will pay out the full benefit after the first two years.

-What is Term Life insurance?
+What Is Term Life Insurance?

-Unlike whole life policies, Term life insurance policies do not hold any cash value, and only pay out if the beneficiary passes away during the specified time frame (10, 15, 20, or 30 years).
+Unlike whole life policies, Term Life insurance policies do not hold any cash value, and only pay out if the beneficiary passes away during the specified time frame (10, 15, 20, or 30 years).
 If the beneficiary does not pass away in this time frame, the policy is null and void if is not converted or paid for at a higher premium.
 Before this happens, you may want to contact an agent for advice.

-Who needs Term Life insurance?
+Who Needs Term Life Insurance?

-The most common candidates for term life insurance are individuals between 19-65 years old who have large outstanding debts like mortgages and car payments, and who have a spouse or children who could not support themselves financially if the beneficiary were to pass away suddenly.
+The most common candidates for term life insurance are individuals between 19-65 years old who have large outstanding debts like mortgages and car payments, and who have a spouse or children who could not support themselves financially if the they were to pass away suddenly.
 The term length chosen should be based on the period that the family would not be able to pay the debts or support themselves financially after the beneficiary were to pass away.
 In general, most people who have children under 18 and any outstanding debts should have some form of life insurance.

 When a term life insurance policy approaches expiration, the beneficiary is usually offered an extension or conversion on the policy.
 To extend the policy after the term ends will result in a substantially higher premium in comparison to the original rate.
-To convert the policy to a small whole life is a more cost-effective option, if the current policy will allow it.
+To convert the policy to a small whole life policy is the more cost-effective option, if the current policy will allow it.
 Once the term has completely expired and is not renewed or converted, the money is lost.
 When faced with an expiring term, most individuals begin to look converting to smaller whole life insurance policies, like final expense.
 Please contact us at 848-226-6897 if you need assistance.

-What is Whole Life insurance?
+What Is Whole Life Insurance?

 Whole life insurance policies are built to last the entire life of the beneficiary; from the age purchased until death.
 Whole life insurance policies can be more expensive than term, but they build cash value within the policy that can be drawn upon, and they do not expire!
 At a younger age it is more affordable and advised to purchase larger whole life policies.
 At an older age, it is usually more cost beneficial to focus on small whole life policies like final expense.